Is Prague a great place to live as an expat?

 It is centrally located in Europe and is only a short journey away from many other beautiful spots.
 It’s a beautiful city which straddles the Vltava river.

-Prague is home to some of Europe’s most exquisite architecture, including what is widely considered to be the most beautiful bridge in Europe, Charles Bridge.
+Prague is home to some of Europe’s most exquisite architecture, including what is widely considered the most beautiful bridge in Europe, the Charles Bridge.

-The cobblestone streets provide a beautiful backdrop for any tourist, but when choosing it as a place to live, whether to work or to study, there is more to it that you must take into consideration.
+The cobblestone streets provide a beautiful backdrop for any tourist, but when choosing it as a place to live, whether to work or to study, there is more to it that you must consider.

 Why did you choose to live in Prague?

-It’s the first move I made that wasn’t utterly independent as I had a boyfriend along for the ride.
-He’s Spanish, and I’m American, so finding a country we could both work and live in legally was a challenge.
+The first move I made wasn’t utterly independent as I had a boyfriend along for the ride.
+He’s Spanish, and I’m American, so finding a country we could work and live in legally was a challenge.

 The Czech Republic turned out to be our answer.
 He didn’t need a visa, and I could get the trade license, which is relatively straightforward and doesn’t need sponsorship.